 United Airlines provides a complimentary allowance for customers traveling with babies.
 Each baby, including infants traveling on an adult’s lap, is permitted to bring one stroller and one car seat or folding wagon without any additional charges.
 If you’re traveling with large or non-collapsible strollers or a non-folding wagon, you can take it to the plane free of charge.

 Air Canada allows carrying small collapsible umbrella-type strollers that meet specific size requirements: 36″ in length and 10″ in width.
 You have the option to check your stroller at the gate, which will then be returned to you at the aircraft door.
-Large strollers need to be checked in and count as baggage.
+Large strollers need to be checked in and counted as baggage.
 Larger strollers may face space limitations, and there’s a possibility that they might not fit on the aircraft, so I recommend carrying a compact stroller.

 JetBlue allows you to bring any bags included with the ticket purchase, one stroller, and one car seat for each child.